jonathan-chin/mec-cs/2023-fall/cs-244/examples/number_game_lab.md

 - can run 1 round of games by selecting 2 players at random and playing them against each other
 - updates the players as they win / lose
 - can print out entire state of game (eg: all players)

+## Main cpp
+- instantiate a game
+- add 10 players
+- run 500 rounds
+- print the state of the game